readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

 Fires when the iframe containing the EPUB contents has been loaded, is ready to be interacted with, and is visible.

-Note iframes are kept in a pool and are disposed of and added dynamically.
+The iframes are kept in a pool and are disposed of and added dynamically.
 This means the event won’t fire if the iframe is still in the pool and you navigate back to it – it was not disposed of, but simply hidden, so it can’t be loaded.

 Consequently, you should not rely on this event to update the frames setup.